 Mikoyan MiG-29 is A jet fighter aircraft manufactured by Mikoyan in the Soviet Union.
 It has twin Klimov RD-33 afterburning turbofans that produce an 8,300-pound-force of thrust each.
 The maximum speed of the aircraft is 2400 km/h.
 This particular aircraft was extensively used during the 1999 Kargil War in Kashmir by the IAF.

 • Mikoyan-Gurevich MiG-21:

 A supersonic fighter jet designed by Mikoyan-Gurevich Design Bureau in the Soviet Union.
-The aircraft’s powerplant is a single Tumansky R25-300 producing 15,650-pound force of thrust with afterburner.
-The jet can do a maximum speed of 2,175 km/h.
-AF is the third largest operator of the MiG 21s.
+The aircraft’s powerplant is a single Tumansky R25-300 producing 15,650-pound-force of thrust with afterburner.
+The plane can do a maximum speed of 2,175 km/h.
+AF is the third-largest operator of the MiG 21s.
 Now IAF has 252 operational MiG-21s.

 • Sukhoi Su-30MKI:

-The Sukhoi Su-30MKI is a super-manoeuvrable twinjet air superiority fighter which is manufactured under license from Russia by the Hindustan Aeronautics Limited for the Indian Air Force.
-This multirole air superiority fighter jet has two Lyulka Al-31FP thrust vectoring turbofans producing 27,560-pound force each with afterburner.
-The jet is able to achieve a top speed of 2,100 km/h.
+The Sukhoi Su-30MKI is a super-maneuverable twinjet air superiority fighter which is manufactured under license from Russia by the Hindustan Aeronautics Limited for the Indian Air Force.
+This multirole air superiority fighter jet has two Lyulka Al-31FP thrust vectoring turbofans producing 27,560-pound-force each with afterburner.
+The jet can achieve a top speed of 2,100 km/h.